sjparkinson/uncomplicated.systems/README.md

 # Uncomplicated Systems

-This is a minimal Jekyll based website I'm using to publish content on the internet.
+This is a minimal Jekyll based website I'm using to publish my thoughts online.

-It's based on the [Hyde theme](https://github.com/poole/hyde).
+No license is provided for this project.
+If you want to use any of the content, please contact me.